RaceRanger/PythonUtils/README.md

 ### Modem Translator

+The modem translator takes a commands.txt file and sends the commands one-by-one to the serial port of the users choice.
+Once a response is recived, the next command is transmitted until the entire command file has been parsed.
+If a command fails, the loop is broken and we exit early.

 Edit the commands.txt file with the AT commands you wish to send to the modem.
 These commands should be seperated by a new line.
 See commands.txt for example.